MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 ## Restore an Office 365 Group using PowerShell

-You must have Office 365 global administrator permission, or need to be an owner of the deleted Office 365 group.
+You must have Office 365 global administrator permissions, or be a former owner of the deleted Office 365 group.

 > [!IMPORTANT]
 > If you use Remove-MsolGroup in PowerShell to delete a group, this will delete the group permanently.
 When using PowerShell to delete groups, it's best practice to use **Remove-AzureADMSGroup** to soft-delete the Office 365 group.
 That way you can restore it if needed.